Back

 "Console is really good at capturing the job as it's supposed to happen.
 But jobs very rarely happen as they're supposed to."

-I led the research and synthesis, wrote our principles, and designed the early layouts.
-A designer I was managing did the hi-fi work and led user testing.
+We decided to rebuild Console from the ground up.
+I led the research and synthesis, wrote our design principles, and mocked up early layouts.
+A designer I was managing led the hi-fi work and user testing.

 Research